NEWS

 Editor's note: This article was originally published on August 24, 2023.
 It has since been updated.

-It might sound surreal but Japan's Tateyama Bay has a beautiful story to tell about the friendship between a local diver and a fish for nearly 30 years.
-A scuba diver Hiroyuki Arakawa first met Yoriko, an Asian sheepshead wrasse when he was supervising the construction of an underwater Shinto temple gate 56 feet beneath the surface of the bay, according to GoodNewsNetwork.
+It might sound surreal, but Japan's Tateyama Bay holds a beautiful story of friendship between a local diver and a fish spanning nearly 30 years.
+Scuba diver Hiroyuki Arakawa first met Yoriko, an Asian sheepshead wrasse, while supervising the construction of an underwater Shinto temple gate 56 feet beneath the bay's surface, according to GoodNewsNetwork.

 He started diving when he was 18 years old.
 "Being in the water, you can be so isolated.
 It's your own world.
 I like being in the deep waters," Arakawa told Great Big Story.
 He turned 79 in 2021 and he still loved to dive in the deep water.
 And his friendship with Yoriko is one of the highlights of his dive.